 Constituency Charts

-The biggest change has been in the way that the size of transfer is shown.
-These are now based on the estimated relative percentage of the electorate in a constituency that has come from each of its predecessors.
-(The original Constituency Charts used the absolute percentages based on 2010 constituencies.)
-The following conventions are used to denote the size of the transfer:
+The size of transfer is shown based on the estimated relative percentage of the electorate in a constituency that has come from each of its predecessors.
+The following conventions are used to denote the size of the transfer on the Constituency Chart:

 <3% of the electorate of new constituency: no line is shown;